PAIN MANAGEMENT – 5 REASONS WHY ACUPUNCTURE SHOULD BE YOUR “GO TO” CHOICE

 In my mind, corticosteroids act as a band aid, when used for pain.
 They reduce pain by inhibiting prostaglandin synthesis, in effect, shutting down the nerve sensation.
 Wouldn’t it make more sense to root out the issue and balance the imbalance?

-I’m willing to bet there’s an acupuncturist that you can work with in your community that will provide safe, effective, results-driven treatment.
+I’m willing to bet there’s an Acupuncturist that you can work with in your community that will provide safe, effective, results-driven treatment.
 Most of us accept all insurances, cash, checks and can process HSA’s, so as the healthcare terrain shifts along a new horizon there are all kinds of other reasons why acupuncture should be your first choice.
-Herein lies 5 for you to ponder.
+Herein are five excellent reasons for you to ponder.